wairimu-kahiu/data-analytics-portfolio/README.md

 # data-analytics-portfolio
 My Data Analysis Portfolio
-# Jackie Wairimu Kahiu - Data Analyst Portfolio
+# Jackie Wairimu Kahiu - Data Analyst

 ## About Me
 I'm a Data Analyst with over 3 years of experience.
 I specialize in data analysis, reporting, and visualization, with a strong background in using tools like Excel, SQL, Power BI, and Python.